 If facts like these get your competitive juices flowing, our experienced guides will provide all the technical gear you need (ice axe, crampons and boots) to take on Mt.
 Washington at its toughest.
 While no prior mountaineering experience is required, we do recommend taking our Winter Climbing 101 course so you can make your ascent with total confidence.

 Our guides have logged hundreds of Mt.
 Washington winter ascents over the years.
 Each one of them knows this notoriously unpredictable mountain well and has the training and experience to lead you to the summit successfully and with an unforgettable story to tell.

 Want to make your Mt.
 Washington experience truly memorable?
 Why not hike up and spend the night at the summit!
 Our two day Mount Washington Observatory trip gives climbers the opportunity to climb to the summit of Mt.
 Washington and spend then night at the Mount Washington Observatory.
 Meals, lodging and exclusive tour of the Mount Washington Observatory weather center available to a limited number of climbers each year.

 IMPORTANT: Group climbs attract many people of all abilities.
 Although we request that everyone should be in above average physical shape to have a better chance at reaching the summit on a favorable day, not everyone comes prepared.
 The scheduled dates are reserved for those individuals who are interested in a mountain experience with a potential summit attempt.
-Because of time constraints and physical abilities, the group you are with may have an earlier “summit” than the actual top of the mountain.
+Because of time constraints and physical abilities, the group you are with may have the need to turn around prior to the actual top of the mountain.
 We make every effort to get the group as high on the mountain as we can prior to our predetermined turnaround time.
 We book these group dates at a 4:1 ratio.
 If there is someone in the group that may need to go down early, the whole group will need to descend.
-For this reason, if you are more goal-oriented and would like to have a better chance at summiting without being at the whim of any particular group member, it is best to book private (either as a single or with friends).
+For this reason, if you are more goal-oriented and would like to have a better chance at a summit without being at the whim of any particular group member, it is best to book private (either as a single or with friends).